-2020 is the year of the mouse / rat.
-In today’s post you will learn 10 rats and mice idioms.
+2020 was the year of the mouse/rat.
+In today’s post, you will learn 10 idioms with rats and mice.

 - Poor as a church mouse